 Most creative kills: One of the dancers is killed by room full of razor wire.
-A woman is pulled through a pain of glass, then is pushed through another.
-Dog abruptly, and mortally, turns on a human...
+A woman is pulled through one pain of glass, and then is pushed through another.
+A dog abruptly, and mortally, turns on a human...

 How do we really feel about this film: This film never fails to stir up our creative juices, we can't recommend it enough!